 In September, it's the tomatoes' turn to be attacked by mildew.

-The plants are full of ripening tomatoes, so I try to save them by removing some diseased leaves and spraying them with sulfur.
+The plants are full of ripening tomatoes, so I try to save them by removing some diseased leaves.

 Sweet peppers enjoying the view.